Bbuyukyilmaz/standalone_freertos/README.md

    st -system

-Now your device ready to boot from JTAG. (!If board power down then boot-mode turn to default configuration, you must follow same steps in order to boot the device via JTAG.)
+Now your device is ready to boot from JTAG.
+(If the board was powered down, the boot mode will return to its default configuration.
+You must follow the same steps again to boot the device via JTAG.)